theaisforannie/theaisforannie.github.io/about.md

 permalink: /about/
 ---

 I'm Ann, and I think computers are neat.
 I used to work at Stripe not as an engineer.
 Now I'm at Recurse Center (Summer 2015).
-I think that life is meaningless and I enjoy making people laugh about that.
+I think that life is meaningless and enjoy making people laugh about that.

 Maybe important?: If I don't say what language I'm in, I'm in Ruby.